What's the point of taking a supplement if your body cannot use it?

 So what kind of multivitamin should you be consuming?

 Any supplement you or your kids take should be made from real food.
-This is the only way your body can absorb the vitamins.
+This is the only way your body can absorb the nutrients.

 Quality is everything.
 No matter how little you pay, the most expensive supplement is one that doesn't work.